laurauntner/wikidata-to-cidoc-crm/README.md

 - 🪄 **Reality check**: These scripts are not magical.
 Data that is not available in Wikidata cannot appear in the triples.
 - ⚠️ **Base URI:** All URIs currently use the `https://sappho-digital.com/` base.
 Please adapt this to your own environment as needed.
 - 💡 **Reuse is encouraged**.
 The scripts are open for reuse.
 They are developed in the context of the project [Sappho Digital](https://sappho-digital.com/) by [Laura Untner](https://orcid.org/0000-0002-9649-0870).
 A reference to the project would be appreciated if you use or build on the scripts.
+You can also use the DOI provided by Zenodo: [https://doi.org/10.5281/zenodo.17396141](https://doi.org/10.5281/zenodo.17396141).

 ---